KuanYuLai/Senior-Project/Website/SmartJobAdvisor/README.md

 - **Compare:** opens the jobs (like the magnifying glass) in a spreadsheet side-by-side for ease of comparison.
 Justifications off by default
 - **Clear:** clears the row selection

 There is also a 'Columns' button to choose the default columns to display (remembered with cookie).
 The default columns are Job ID, Date, and Job Name.
+They cannot be unselected.